 Once upon a time there lived a diligent, thirty year old investment banker who was known to do little other than work.
 More than handsomely rewarded by the investment bank for his contributions, he was never short of money and had a penchant for luxurious living.
-In fact, he demanded the very best of all things.
+He demanded the very best of all things.
 The finest French wine, Savile Row tailored suits and watches only the very best Swiss watchmakers could concoct.
-He divided his time working between London and New York.
-It was commonplace to believe that he was living the life.
+His time was divided working between London and New York.
+Certainly, it was commonplace to believe that he was living the ‘life’.

 The investment banker was in Mumbai on business.